 Recent research has tied certain extreme precipitation events to the fingerprints of climate change.
 Several studies concluded that climate change created conditions that made torrential rainfall more likely, leading to several recent devastating flooding events, for example, Hurricane Florence in North Carolina in 2018 and Hurricane Harvey over southeastern Texas in 2017.
 Research suggests that climate change could have boosted the odds of the downpours in 2016 in Baton Rouge.

-Water-related extreme weather events have huge costs in terms of loss of life, wrecked infrastructure and economic damage.
+Water-related extreme weather events have huge costs in terms of loss of life, wrecked infrastructure and economic damage even if climate change’s influence on these extreme weather events cannot be always be directly attributed, the influence remains.
 Since tracking began in 1980, of the top four most economically costly US weather and climate disasters, three are water-related:

 - tropical cyclones (hurricanes) at $870.2 billion;